Chelo-ad/Chelo-ad.github.io/README.md

 -I made a heat map to undertand how the temperature is distribute around the world.

--I calculated the variation of temperature during the year in the main cities around th globe
+-I calculated the variation of temperature during the year in the main cities around the globe

 -I selected the cities with most and less variation and made a comparison of that variation during the las years.